Julian Dunn: HamKam

 In December 2021, Eliteserien club HamKam announced they had signed Dunn on a two-year deal.
 He made his debut for HamKam in their season-opener against Lillestrøm on April 2, 2022.
 In late May, he suffered a season ending injury.
 Dunn would miss almost two full seasons due to the injury, returning to the pitch in January 2024 after 20 months away.

-HFX Wanderers
+HFX Wanderers FC

 In February 2024, Dunn signed with Canadian Premier League club HFX Wanderers FC for the 2024 season, with an option for 2025.
 He made his debut for the club on April 13, in the season opener, against Pacific FC.

+Atlético Ottawa

+In late June 2026, Dunn signed a one-year contract, with an option for 2027 with Atlético Ottawa.

 International career

 Dunn is eligible to represent Canada as well as Jamaica, as his father was born in Saint Mary and his mother in Hanover.

 In April 2017, Dunn-Johnson was named in Canada's 20-man squad for the 2017 CONCACAF Under-17 Championship.
 He made his international debut in a 2–1 defeat to Costa Rica on April 22.
 He made two further appearances in the competition against Cuba and Suriname.
 In May 2018, Dunn-Johnson was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 He was named to the Canadian U20 team for the 2018 CONCACAF U-20 Championship on October 24, 2018.
 Dunn-Johnson was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.